theo-armour/ucsf2/README.md

 ## License

-All work herin is available on the [MIT license]( https://github.com/theo-armour/ucsf2/blob/master/LICENSE ), which is to say that it is all free and open source.
+All work herein is available on the [MIT license]( https://github.com/theo-armour/ucsf2/blob/master/LICENSE ), which is to say that it is all free and open source.

 In other words you can use it it any way you wish.

 <br>